FunkWeb/Velkommen-til-FunkWeb---Helsfyr/README.en.md

 The game will let you explore the locale room by room.
 This includes meeting rooms, supervisor rooms, kitchen, social zones and workplaces for both LKO- and AFT-candidates.

-Throuhgout the game you'll meet employees from different fields, where each character is presented through short dialogs that describe who they are and what they work with.
+Throughout the game you'll meet employees from different fields, where each character is presented through short dialogs that describe who they are and what they work with.
 The game also features a picture gallery, giving you an overview of the employees working at FunkWeb, so that new participants can easiy get to know the people at FunkWeb.

 The game has a simple goal, intuitive and enganging ways to get used to the locale, environment and the employees at FunkWeb Helsfyr.